Semako123/DigitalBusinessCard/README.md

-# DigitalBussinessCard
+# DigitalBusinessCard
-A basic digital bussiness card built using react js
+A basic digital business card built using react js

-The app components contains the info, about and footer componenets
+The app components contains the info, about and footer components